 We also heard an unfortunate news of a boat that was meant to be shipping around 500 bags of rice that capsized that same day.
 My friends confirmed that our boat passed that same boat at some point in our journey but it was not fortunate enough to make it to the sea port in Cameroon.
 One of the ladies we met blamed it on the transporters who most times, overload the ship with goods that belongs to other merchants.
 In this case for instance, the boat was meant to take only 500 bags of rice but they succeeded in smuggling in another 200 bags for other customers.
 The over-weighted boat coupled with the turbulent sea resulted in the shipwreck!

 We continued from Idenau to Limbe where I got an internet connection.
 It was also there I parted ways with my friends who went their different ways and I myself continued to Douala.
 The journey to Douala was lonely and quiet because it was then it dawned on me that I was on a foreign land.
-No friends, no hotels booked, nothing at all except just me and myself.
+No friends, no hotels booked, nothing at all, myself.

 Let me also note that this part of Cameroon was very restive.
 There’s a secessionist movement there and they were still giving the government of Cameroon a very big headache.
 Security operatives were stationed every here and there to help calm the situation.
 I have also noticed this trend in most areas of Africa where secessionist groups exist.
 The first is in my homeland where we have the Biafrans who want to secede from Nigeria.
 The next was in Ziguinchor in Southern Senegal where the Casamaca people intend to secede, and lastly.
 The Ambazonians of Western Cameroon.
 The whole region is militarized and there were lots of checks on our ID’s and personal belongings before we continued on our trip.